 In the past, concrete was used merely as a base material because it dried to a grey-brown color that is not necessarily aesthetic.
-That is not the case anymore, thanks to concrete staining.
-As a premier decorative concrete company, Dallas Concrete Artisans has been using concrete stains in enhancing plain concrete surfaces for over 20 years.
+That is not the case anymore, thanks to decorative concrete staining.
+As a premier decorative concrete company, Dallas Concrete Artisans has been using decorative concrete stains in enhancing plain concrete surfaces for over 20 years.
 Every result was impressive so it just follows that every customer was more than satisfied.

-What is Concrete Staining?
+What is Decorative Concrete Staining?

-Concrete Staining is one method of transforming plain concrete into something more decorative.
+Stained concrete is one method of transforming plain concrete into something more decorative.
 Paint can add color too but it didn’t look as stunning and it didn’t last very long.

 Water-based Stain – This non-reactive stain dries in the exact same color it was before application.
 Because it does not contain any metallic salt, the colors are more consistent.
 This comes in a wider range of colors, each one drying to an opaque finish.
 This type of stain is ideal for projects that call for specific designs, patterns, graphic images, and the like.

 There are many different ways to acquire colored concrete floor.
 Having a stained concrete driveway, patio or pool deck, however, provide the most benefits for both residential and commercial use.
 Here’s how stained concrete flooring fares compared to other coloring options:

 Color Options – Acid staining solutions come in earth and blue-green tones while water-based come in almost a full spectrum of colors.
 Concrete dye, integral color, and dry-shake color hardeners come in similar colors.

 UV Resistance – Concrete stain can be used on both indoor and outdoor surfaces.
 Only a few brands of concrete dyes can be used outdoors.
 Most are sensitive to UV rays.